Fast One-Pass Sparse Approximation of the Top Eigenvectors of Huge Approximately Low-Rank Matrices? Yes, $MAM^*$!: Introduction

-At the conclusion of Section~\ref{sec:EigenvectorMeasApprox} we have successfully established that ${ \tilde{\bf u}}_j \approx M{\bf u}_j$ holds as long as $\M$ satisfies the conditions of Theorem~\ref{MainTHM:ExpDecayingSingVlaues} (which match those of Theorem~\ref{theorem:MAM}).
+By the conclusion of Section~\ref{sec:EigenvectorMeasApprox} it's established that ${ \tilde{\bf u}}_j \approx M{\bf u}_j$ holds as long as $\M$ satisfies the conditions of Theorem~\ref{MainTHM:ExpDecayingSingVlaues} (which match those of Theorem~\ref{theorem:MAM}).
 At this point it is therefore clear that one's favorite Compressive Sensing (CS) algorithm $\mathcal{A}: \mathbbm{C}^m \rightarrow \mathbbm{C}^N$ will have $\mathcal{A} \left({\tilde{\bf u}}_j\right) \approx {\bf u}_j$ whenever $\M$ \emph{both} satisfies the properties required by $\mathcal{A}$ \emph{and} satisfies the conditions of Theorem~\ref{theorem:MAM}.
 In Section~\ref{sec:CompressiveSense} we finish building the theoretical foundations needed to prove Theorems~\ref{THM:MAINRESULT_LINEARcosamp} and~\ref{THM:MAINRESULT_SUBLINEAR} by proving that, indeed, measurement matrices $\M$ exist which not only satisfy the conditions of Theorem~\ref{theorem:MAM}, but that also have the properties required by two important types of CS algorithms: $(i)$ standard CS algorithms requiring the RIP (see Lemma~\ref{lem:MergedPropsCosamp}), and $(ii)$ sublinear-time CS algorithms requiring $\M$ to have highly-structured combinatorial properties (see Theorem~\ref{Thm:MainSublinearMatrixSetup}).
+This theory, like that in Section~\ref{sec:Preliminaries}, will hold independently of any conditions placed on the spectral decay of $A$ and so can be used to prove alternate variants of Theorems~\ref{THM:MAINRESULT_LINEARcosamp} and~\ref{THM:MAINRESULT_SUBLINEAR} without modification.

 We are now prepared to begin proving our main results.